carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfExtensionAllowLocationDescriptionOnTheDwarfExpressionStack/AMDGPUDwarfExtensionAllowLocationDescriptionOnTheDwarfExpressionStack.md

 # Extension

-This extension is to generalize the DWARF expression evaluation model to allow location descriptions to be manipulated on the stack.
-It is done in a manner that is backwards compatible with DWARF 5.
-This permits operations to act on location descriptions in an incremental, consistent, and composable manner.
+In DWARF 5, expressions are evaluated using a typed value stack, a separate location area, and an independent loclist mechanism.
+This extension unifies all three mechanisms into a single generalized DWARF expression evaluation model that allows both typed values and location descriptions to be manipulated on the evaluation stack.
+Both single and multiple location descriptions are supported on the stack.
+In addition, the call frame information (CFI) is extended to support the full generality of location descriptions.
+This is done in a manner that is backwards compatible with DWARF 5.
+The extension involves changes to the DWARF 5 sections 2.5 (pp 26-38), 2.6 (pp 38-45), and 6.4 (pp 171-182).

+The extension permits operations to act on location descriptions in an incremental, consistent, and composable manner.
 It allows a small number of operations to be defined to address the requirements of heterogeneous devices as well as providing benefits to non-heterogeneous devices.
-It also acts as a foundation to provide support for other issues that have been raised that would benefit all devices.
+It acts as a foundation to provide support for other issues that have been raised that would benefit all devices.

 Other approaches were explored that involved adding specialized operations and rules.
 However, these resulted in the need for more operations that did not